India face Netherlands in Junior Women's Hockey WC semifinals as history beckons | Sports-Games

 But besides her performance, it is Bichu's enigmatic celebrations after every save that caught the attention of all.

-Having said that, it won't be easy against the Dutch as, besides being three-time champions, they had finished runners-up in the last edition of the event in Satiago, Chine and they would be eager to win the tournament this time.
+Having said that it won't be easy against the Dutch as besides being three-time champions, they finished runner-up in the last edition of the event in Santiago, Chine and would be eager to reverse that result in this year's event.

 Just like India, Netherlands too finished their pool engagements on top with three wins from as many games and then got the better of South Africa 5-0 in the quarterfinals.
-But in in-form India, the Dutch women will face their first real test in the competition.
+But in in-form India, the Dutch girls are bound to face their first real test in the competition.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)